Whole grains are pushed on us like our lives depend on them. But are they a vehicle for weight loss? Or are they making us fat?

 Many nutritionists use the glycemic index to preach the benefits of whole grains for weight loss.
 But even that argument doesn’t hold up.
 Have a look at glycemicindex.com and search for bread.
 Surprisingly, the whole grain bread is almost just as high on the glycemic index as white bread.

 New Australian dietary guidelines encourage us to eat six servings of grain a day.
 Other ‘health’ recommendations recommend between six and 11 servings of grain per day.
-I know if I consumed the minimum six servings per day, I would be fat; no question.
-In fact, I was fat doing just that in my early 20s.
+I know if I consumed the minimum six servings per day, I would be overweight; no question.
+In fact, I was overweight in my early 20s when my diet was based on ‘healthy’ whole grains.

 If whole grains aren’t good for our waistline, what about our health?